wp-plugins/flyzoo/readme.txt

 Flyzoo is the social chat platform designed for communities, shops, dating websites, online traders, gamers, radio stations... and any other kind of website looking to boost engagement!

-Flyzoo chat provides three different layout modes and a rich set of features to perfectly match your needs.

 Build your community in group chats, help members and customers with live support features.

 Start your 14-day free trial now!